shreyj03/shreyj03/README.md

 ## About Me

-🏫 I'm studying Computer Science and Hospitality Management at Boston University
+🏫 I'm a senior studying Computer Science at Boston University

 💻 On campus I do research on Shocks and Innovation using data and NLP.